 How we can help

-Advice across the board from simple, single wills to highly complex arrangements for couples factoring in a range of complicating issues such as overseas property, businesses, ex partners, vulnerable dependents, residency and citizenship.
+We will give advice across the board from simple, single wills to complex arrangements for couples factoring in a range of complicating issues such as overseas property, businesses, ex partners, vulnerable dependents, residency and citizenship.
 Once we have established your wishes, we ensure that these are properly represented in a legal document.
 One of the greatest advertisements for a ‘proper’ Will, drafted by is that it is the best defence against a legal challenge contesting your will after you’ve gone.

 New Postal Will service now available!